-Rock Eagle has a lost and found; however we encourage students to be responsible for their belongings.
+Rock Eagle has a lost and found; however, we encourage students to be responsible for their belongings.
 Items left behind after a group leaves are kept for short periods of time and are then donated to a local community assistance program.
 Unfortunately, we are unable to mail back lost items unless the owner supplies the postage.
 Rock Eagle 4-H Center is not responsible for lost or stolen items.

-Trading Post/T-shirts
+Canteen/T-shirts

-The Trading Post is Rock Eagle's gift shop.
+The Canteen is Rock Eagle's gift shop.
 To visit, schools must select a trading post time on the class request form prior to their field study.
 Drink and snack machines are available 24 hours and the store is open from 5:00-7:00 pm.
 Store items include snacks, t-shirts, stuffed animals, souvenirs for Rock Eagle, Georgia 4-H, UGA, and more!

 T-shirts can be ordered prior to your arrival.
-Fill out the order form and fax it back to Audrey Stadler at (706) 484-2888 / astadler@uga.edu at least 1 month prior to your visit.
+Fill out the order form and fax it back to Nicholas Sell at (706) 484-2888 / nsell@uga.edu at least 1 month prior to your visit.
 This will ensure the order is filled on time.
-T-shirts can be picked up at the Trading Post from 4:00-7:00 pm on nights of your stay.
-Schools do not have to sign up for the Trading Post to order t-shirts.
+T-shirts can be picked up at the Canteen from 4:00-7:00 pm on nights of your stay.
+Schools do not have to sign up for the Trading Post to order tshirts.

 Cost is \$14.00 (\$15.00 for XXL).
-T-shirt design and colors can be found online at http://rockeagle4h.org/ee/programs/shirts.html.